 Best for: Researchers doing literature reviews and students working across multiple sources who want AI to handle the connection-building.

-Try Atlas free and let AI build your knowledge graph automatically.
+Try Atlas and let AI build your knowledge graph automatically.

 2. Obsidian Graph View, Best for Manual Graph Building